opensagadev/.github/profile/README.md

 **opensaga** is an open source effort to preserve and modernize *LEGO® Star Wars: The Complete Saga* (and possibly other Traveller's Tales LEGO® games in the future).

 Our projects include:
-- **[saga](https://github.com/opensagadev/saga)** - a work-in-progress matching decompilation of the Android release of the game, with experimental desktop and web builds.
+- **[saga](https://github.com/opensagadev/saga)** - a work-in-progress matching decompilation of the Android release of the game with experimental desktop and web builds.
-- **[saga64](https://github.com/opensagadev/saga64)** - a planned modernized, portable build of the game to be completed after a full matching decompilation is achieved.
+- **[saga64](https://github.com/opensagadev/saga64)** - a planned modernized portable build of the game to be completed after a full matching decompilation is achieved.

 > **opensaga** is an independent educational and preservation project.
 Copyrighted game assets are not distributed.
 The original game remains the property of its owners.